Davao City: Commerce

 There are many shopping centers that dot the city.
 Notable ones include: Gaisano Mall of Davao, which opened in April 1997, is the largest Gaisano Mall in the Philippines, Abreeza, which opened on May 12, 2011, is the first and largest Ayala Mall in Mindanao, and SM Lanang Premier which is the first SM Premier Mall in Mindanao and second SM Mall in the city.
-Other major malls in the city include NCCC Mall of Davao (under reconstruction since 2021 after its 2017 fire), and SM City Ecoland, which is the first SM Mall in the city and in Mindanao among many others.
+Other major malls in the city include NCCC Mall of Davao (under reconstruction since 2021 after its 2017 fire) and SM City Ecoland, which is the first SM Mall in the city and in Mindanao among many others.
 NCCC Mall VP (formerly Victoria Plaza Mall), located on J.P.
-Laurel Ave., is the oldest shopping mall in the city, established in 1992.
+Laurel Ave., was the oldest shopping mall in the city, established in 1993 and closed in the end of 2025.
 Felcris Centrale is a mixed use Retail Mall, supermarket, and IT office complex located along Quimpo Boulevard.
 Gaisano Mall of Toril, which is the second Gaisano Mall under the DSG Sons Group in the city, is a large shopping mall located in Toril District at the southern part of the city.
-Some minor malls/community malls include Gaisano Grand Tibungco, NCCC Panacan, NCCC Main Uyanguren, Gaisano Grand Calinan, Gaisano Grand Ilustre, and Gaisano Grand Toril.
+Some minor malls/community malls include Gaisano Grand Tibungco, NCCC Panacan, NCCC Main Uyanguren, Gaisano Grand Calinan, Gaisano Grand Ilustre and Gaisano Grand Toril.
 New malls have also opened its doors such as Gaisano Grand Citygate Mall, which is the fifth Gaisano Mall in the city under the Gaisano Grand Group, is a large shopping mall located at Buhangin District just a few kilometers north of the downtown area.
 NCCC Mall Buhangin, is the second NCCC Mall in the city which is also located in Buhangin District just beside Gaisano Grand Mall Buhangin; which is close to the upcoming first uphill condo development Camella Manors Frontera.
 CityMall Northtown Davao, is the first CityMall in the city which opened its doors to the public last March 30, 2023.
-It is located in a 1.5 hectare lot within the vicinity of Northtown, a 116-hectare residential estate by the Alsons Dev. in Barangay Cabantian, Davao City.
+It is located in a 1.5 ha lot within the vicinity of Northtown, a 116 ha residential estate by the Alsons Dev. in Barangay Cabantian, Davao City.
 Vista Mall Davao, is the first Vista Mall in the city located at Camella Cerritos, Mintal, Davao City.
 Construction of new shopping malls in the city are currently underway.
 NCCC Mall Maa is a large shopping mall being constructed at the site of the now defunct NCCC Mall Davao located at the corner of Don Julian Rodriguez Avenue (Maa Road) and Mc Arthur Highway, Matina, Davao City.
 Sta.
 Lucia Mall Davao will be the first Sta.
 Lucia Mall in the Visayas and Mindanao which is currently under construction at Ponte Verde, C.P.
 Garcia Highway, Brgy.
 Communal, Davao City just opposite the Davao International Airport.
 DGT City Center is a mall currently under construction inside the Davao Global Township, a central business district which is being developed by Cebu Landmasters, Inc. in partnership with the Villa Abrille clan.